-The Bank calculates its own funds requirement for CVA risk using the Standardised Method as outlined in Article 384 of the CR R. In light of this, rows 1 to 3 and EU-4 have been excluded from the illustrative disclosure.
-As explained earlier, this risk was included in the Bank's risk universe following the submission of the ICAAP document for reference year ending 31 December 2020, in May 2021.
-Therefore, no such requirement was allocated for the previous year ending 31 December 2020.
+The Bank calculates its own funds requirement for CVA risk using the Standardised Method as outlined in Article 384 of the CRR.
+In light of this, rows 1 to 3 and EU-4 have been excluded from the illustrative disclosure.
 Given that CVA risk arises only from transactions performed by the Bank, the disclosure illustrated below is applicable on both an individual and consolidated basis.